-- Provide such education as soon as it is clear that a pupil will be away from school for 15 days or more, whether consecutive or cumulative when an appropriate medical professional supports this.
-They should liaise with the appropriate medical professionals to ensure minimal delay in arranging appropriate provision for the pupil.
-Where appropriate, this will be discussed with the school to ensure that appropriate provision is agreed. - Ensure the education pupils receive is of good quality, allows them to take appropriate qualifications, prevents them from falling behind their peers in school, and allows them to reintegrate successfully back into school as soon as possible. - Address the needs of individual pupils in arranging provision.
+- Provide such education as soon as it is clear that a pupil will be away from school for 15 days or more, whether consecutive or cumulative.
+They should liaise with the appropriate medical professionals to ensure minimal delay in arranging appropriate provision for the pupil. - Ensure the education pupils receive is of good quality, allows them to take appropriate qualifications, prevents them from falling behind their peers in school, and allows them to reintegrate successfully back into school as soon as possible. - Address the needs of individual pupils in arranging provision. - Have a named officer responsible for the education of children with additional health needs and ensure parents know who this is.

-- Have a named officer responsible for the education of children with additional health needs and ensure parents know who this is. - Have a written, publicly accessible policy statement on their arrangements to comply with their legal duty towards children with additional health needs. - Review the provision offered regularly to ensure that it continues to be appropriate for the child and that it is providing suitable education.
+- Have a written, publicly accessible policy statement on their arrangements to comply with their legal duty towards children with additional health needs. - Review the provision offered regularly to ensure that it continues to be appropriate for the child and that it is providing suitable education. - Give clear policies on the provision of education for children and young people under and over compulsory school age.